PrincetonUniversity/removing_tedium/08_automatic_data_analysis/README.md

 echo "Point your browser to https://tigress-web.princeton.edu/~$NETID/$JOBNAME"
 ```

 After defining some variables the script downloads data from Tiger.
 It then runs a self-written utility called `calc` on that data to generate two figures and an HTML page.
 The figures and HTML page are then uploaded to Tiger where they are moved onto `tigress-web`.
 One can then view the figures in a web browser.
+Keep in mind that `cron`, `auto_single.sh` and `calc` all exist on your local machine (i.e., laptop or workstation).

 In this example we focused on a single job but this approach can be extended to multiple jobs.
 Furthermore, in addition to generating figures, the script could also take actions based on the new data like launching new jobs or canceling queued jobs.
 And all this would occur before you arrive in the morning.